JumpTask logo

 For example:

-This shift protects your income.
+This shift protects your income and helps you make more money for the same effort.
 It also attracts serious potential clients.
 Many busy entrepreneurs prefer fixed pricing.
 It feels predictable.

 Add fair-use limits in your contract.
 Define how many revisions.
 Set caps on extra requests.
 List what is not included.
 This protects you from endless add-ons.